dinostheo/capitals.json/README.md

 # capitals.json
-All the countries with their capitals and their capitals geolocation.
+All the countries, with their capitals and their capital's geolocations.